WorldHealthOrganization/anthro/README.md

 ### Prevalence estimates

-The prevalence estimates are similiar to `anthro_zscores`: again they take vectors instead of a data frame and column names for the aforementioned reasons.
+The prevalence estimates are similar to `anthro_zscores`: again they take vectors instead of a data frame and column names for the aforementioned reasons.